Korean Seon: Tension

 By the eleventh century Seon Buddhism became established in Korea.
-It distinguished itself from the existing Five Schools (Note: Kyeyul chong (Vinaya school), Yŏlban chong (Nirvāna school), Pŏpsŏng chong (Dharma Nature school), Hwaŏm chong (Huayen school), and Pŏpsang chong (Yogācāra school).) and their scriptural emphasis.
+It distinguished itself from the existing Five Schools (Note: Gyeyuljong (Vinaya school), Yeolbanjong (Nirvāna school), Pŏpsŏng chong (Dharma Nature school), Hwaeomjong (Huayen school), and Beopsangjong (Yogācāra school).) and their scriptural emphasis.
 Tension developed between the new meditational schools and the previously existing scholastic schools, which were described by the term gyo, meaning "learning" or "study".
 Efforts were needed to attain mutual understanding and rapprochement between Seon and these scholastic schools.

 Jinul

 The most important figure of Goryeo-era Seon was Jinul, who established a reform movement in Korea.
 In his time, the sangha was in a crisis of external appearance and internal issues of doctrine.
 Buddhism was seen as infected by secular tendencies and involvements, such as fortune-telling and the offering of prayers and rituals for success in secular endeavors.
 This perceived corruption was seen to create a profusion of monks and nuns with questionable motives.
 Therefore, the correction, revival, and improvement of the quality of Buddhism were prominent issues for Buddhist leaders of the period.

 Jinul sought to establish a new movement within Korean Seon, which he called the "samādhi and prajñā society".
 Its goal was to establish a new community of disciplined, pure-minded practitioners deep in the mountains.
 He eventually accomplished this mission with the founding of the Songgwangsa at Jogyesan as a new center of pure practice.

 Jinul's works are characterized by a thorough analysis and reformulation of the methodologies of Seon study and practice.
 He laid an equal emphasis on doctrinal teaching and Seon practice.
 One major issue that had long fermented in Chan, and which received special focus from Jinul, was the relationship between "gradual" and "sudden" methods in practice and enlightenment.
 Drawing upon various Chinese treatments of this topic, most importantly those by Guifeng Zongmi and Dahui Zonggao, Jinul created Pojo Seon, a "sudden enlightenment followed by gradual practice" dictum, which he outlined in a few relatively concise and accessible texts.
 Jinul incorporated Dahui Zonggao's gwanhwa (觀話 (guān huà), "observing the critical phrase") into his practice.
 This form of meditation is the main method taught in Korean Seon today.

 Jinul's philosophical resolution of the Seon-Gyo conflict brought a deep and lasting effect on Korean Buddhism.